Zuikyo/ZIKRouter/Documentation/English/CustomConfiguration.md

 </details>

-Swift generic class is not OC class.
-It won't be in the `__objc_classlist` section of the Mach-O file.
+Swift generic class won't be in the `__objc_classlist` section of the Mach-O file.
 So it won't affect the app launching time.

 Transferring parameters with `makeDestinationWith` block can reduce much glue code.
 We don't need to store parameters in some properties, just pass them through block.